tomcw/mb-audit/README.md

 ### Acknowledgements

-Thanks to Andrew Roughan for his help with testing against his MEGA Audio and single-6522 clone cards.
+Thanks to Andrew Roughan for his help with testing against his MEGA Audio and single-6522 clone cards, and Brian J. Bernstein for testing against his Echo+ card.